Skip to main content

 Struggling to Manage Seizures with Traditional Treatments?

-Explore Epilepsy Clinical Trials in Rochester Hills, Michigan Investigating Novel Treatment Options
+Explore Epilepsy Clinical Trials in Rochester Hills, Michigan Investigating Novel Study Treatment Options

 Epilepsy is a neurological condition associated with unprovoked seizures along with abnormal activity in the brain.
 These are sudden, temporary disturbances in brain function that can cause a wide range of symptoms including convulsions, altered consciousness, and unusual sensations.
 Seizures can vary in frequency, duration, and severity from person to person.